 You don't comment on that.
 We can talk about major issues and then you can make an imagination.
-For example, the United States wanted Mexico to join the GATT.7 López Portillo at first said Mexico would probably do it and then he changed his mind and that involved a lot of very anxious discussions which gave rise to some negative reporting in the press in Mexico City which people misinter-
+For example, the United States wanted Mexico to join the GATT.
+López Portillo at first said Mexico would probably do it and then he changed his mind and that involved a lot of very anxious discussions which gave rise to some negative reporting in the press in Mexico City which people misinterpreted as not liking me because I was